Popular Bathroom Renovations

 You can easily wash away the stress of the day with these beautiful additions to any bathroom renovation.

-The “old time” glass shower doors on tracks is a thing of the past.
+The “old-time” glass shower doors on tracks is a thing of the past.
 New shower plans include the ability to walk into the shower, curbless, and many do not include a door.
 The doorway for these luxurious showers keep maintenance to a low and also provide easy movement in and out of the shower as mobility decreases.
-If you plan your shower size to be 4′ x 6′ you can include some or all of the new improved shower sprays, heads and steam generators.
+If you plan your shower size to be 4′ x 6′ you can include some or all of the newly improved shower sprays, heads, and steam generators.
 This is larger than the standard 3′ x 3′ that are offered in most of the older homes.
-If you choose to do away with the door, then the size of your new shower should be 5′ x 7′, so that the shower heads can be directed in a way that the spray doesn’t reach beyond the shower area.
+If you choose to do away with the door, then the size of your new shower should be 5′ x 7′, so that the showerheads can be directed in a way that the spray doesn’t reach beyond the shower area.

 When planning your vanity one important consideration would be whether to install single or double sinks.
 Many homeowners are opting for a single sink vanity which allows a larger surface area to put things down and less plumbing which expands the available storage space inside the vanity cabinet.
 Available to homeowners are linen towers which can offer easy access to towels while at the sink.
 We also recommend that you not purchase a product without seeing it in person.
 You can research products online, but materials and finishes are not always as they seem and it would be to your advantage to touch and see the product you are considering for your bathroom renovation.